bart-olson/Portfolio/blender.md

 <i><img src='https://bart-olson.github.io/Portfolio/assets/trees_21_25.png' width ='600' height='250'></i><br>

 <p>Just some simple low poly trees.
 I live in the forest, and have always been a little disappointed with the lack of 'realism' in low-poly tree packages.
-So I made my own that's a little more representative of the beat-up trees I hike through every day while I walk the dogs.  </p>
+So I made my own that's a little more representative of the beat-up trees I hike through every day when I'm walking the dogs.  </p>

 <hr>